June 30th, 2010

 The film “How to make fire” opens another access into the spatial and economical structures of the gallery.
 It shows the process of making fire using an old, primitive method.
 The artist, gallerist and his children appear in the film as they attempt to light a fire by using primitive means.
 As they search for materials they can use to produce instruments to light up a fire, they all go through the gallery’s spaces, storage room and workshop, making reference at a formal level to the pedagogical, conversational formats of reality TV, in which the protagonists must put their survival instincts to the test in the wild.
 In a scenic sequence, Greenfort seeks a dialogue with David Zink Yi’s past exhibition in the gallery.
 After several attempts, the artist and gallerist are finally able to spark a fire in the gallery space.

 Tue Greenfort (*1973 in Holbaek / Denmark) lives and works in Berlin.
 His works were last shown in an extensive solo exhibition in the Kunstverein Braunschweig (2008) where a catalogue titled „Linear Deflection“ was published.
 He has participated in numerous international individual and group exhibitions, at the Royal Academy of Arts, London (2009), Bonniers Konsthall, Stockholm (2009), at the Fondazione Morra Greco, Naples (2008), Secession Wien (2007), Witte de With, Rotterdam (2006), Skulptur Projekte Münster (2007) and Made in Germany, Hannover 2007, amongst others.
 His work “Pneumatic Dome” (2001) is currently being shown at the exhibition “Klimakapseln” at the Kunst und Gewerbemuseum Hamburg.
 The catalogue for his solo exhibition at Secession Wien will published this year.

-One Response to “Tue Greenfort at Johann Koenig”
+2 Responses to “Tue Greenfort at Johann Koenig”